 Monitoring and debugging Ray applications consist of 4 major steps:

 Debug with various tools and data.

 Form a hypothesis, implement a fix, and validate it.

-The remainder of this section covers the observability tools that Ray provides to accelerate your troubleshooting workflow.
+The remainder of this section covers the observability tools that Ray provides to accelerate your monitoring and debugging workflow.